Since one of the most common questions we receive from clients here at IBUSA is…

 Whole life insurance is a good choice for those who want lifelong protection and the ability to build cash value.
 The premiums for whole life insurance are generally higher than those for term life insurance, but the policy remains in force as long as the premiums are paid.

-The cash value of a whole life insurance policy can grow tax-deferred, meaning that policyholders do not have to pay taxes on the growth of the cash value until it is withdrawn.
+The cash value of a whole life insurance policy can grow tax-deferred, meaning that policyholders do not have to pay taxes on the cash value growth until it is withdrawn.

 Some common uses for whole life insurance include: